-10 Lessons learned by a Scrum Coach that everyone should know about it
+10 Lessons learned by a Scrum Coach that you should know

 10 LESSONS LEARNED BY A SCRUM COACH